 - Anytime you feel your knee is painful or you're having a flare-up of an old injury.

 - Anytime you have swelling, sharp throbbing pain or inflammation in your knee.

 - Any other situation where you need to draw the pain and inflammation out of your knee.

-After the inflammation in your knee has been reduced, providing extra blood flow and strengthening the tissue around your knee is recommended.
+After the inflammation in your knee has been reduced, providing extra blood flow and strengthening soft tissue around your knee is recommended.

 Greater Blood Circulation Results in

 Faster Healing of Soft Tissue